swyddfa/arlunio/docs/using/tutorials/basics-1.rst

 Creating Our Image
 ------------------

-To display our image, we import the SimpleImage from the image library, and pass it our three parameters.
+To display our image, we import the SimpleImage from the image library, and pass it our two parameters.

 .. doctest:: use_tutorial_basics

    >>> from stylo.image import SimpleImage
-   >>> image = SimpleImage(domain, shape, color)
+   >>> image = SimpleImage( shape, color)

 Saving Our Image
 ----------------

 The following saves our image with size 1024x1024px in the current directory as myImage.png.

 .. code-block:: python